tomysshadow/Extender/README.txt

-Extender 1.2.0
+Extender 1.3.0
 By Anthony Kleine

-This is a library to extend the .text section of any module.
+This is a template to extend the code of any module.
 It is loosely based on PlatinumTeam's MB Extender, but is much more lightweight.

-All the values which need to be set may be found in main.h.
-This library will not help you write the extended code - that part you will need to do yourself.
+All the values which need to be set may be found in the extender function in main.cpp.
+All addresses passed to the test/extend functions must be Relative Virtual Addresses.
+This template will not help you write the extended code - that part you will need to do yourself.